-The Company intends to enter into an investment advisory agreement (the "Advisory Agreement") with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of the Company's board of directors will provide investment advisory services to the Company.
-For providing these services, the Investment Adviser will receive a fee from the Company, consisting of two components-a base management fee and an incentive fee.
-The base management fee will be calculated at an annual rate of 1.5% of the Company's total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
-For services rendered under the Advisory Agreement during the period commencing from the closing of the offering through and including the end of our first calendar quarter, the base management fee will be payable monthly in arrears.
-For services rendered under the Advisory Agreement after that time, the base management fee will be payable quarterly in arrears.
-Until we have completed our first calendar quarter, the base management fee will be calculated based on the initial value of the Company's total assets after giving effect to the purchase of the Portfolio (as defined below) (other than cash and cash equivalents but including assets purchased with borrowed funds).
-Subsequently, the base management fee will be calculated based on the average value of the Company's total assets (other than cash and cash equivalents but including assets purchased with borrowed funds) at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
-Base management fees for any partial month or quarter will be appropriately pro rated.
+The Company has entered into an investment advisory agreement (the "Advisory Agreement") with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of our board of directors provides investment advisory services to ARCC.
+For providing these services, the Investment Adviser receives a fee from us, consisting of two components-a base management fee and an incentive fee.
+The base management fee is calculated at an annual rate of 1.5% of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
+For services rendered under the Advisory Agreement during the period commencing from October 8, 2004 through and including December 31, 2004, the base management fee is payable monthly in arrears.
+For services rendered under the Advisory Agreement after that time, the base management fee is payable quarterly in arrears.
+Until January 1, 2005, the base management fee is calculated based on the initial value of our total assets after giving effect to the purchase of the Portfolio (as defined below) (other than cash or cash equivalents but including assets purchased with borrowed funds).
+Subsequently, the base management fee is calculated based on the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
+Subsequently, the base management fee is calculated based on the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds) at the end of the two most recently completed calendar quarters and appropriately adjusted for any share issuances or repurchases during the calendar quarter.
+Base management fees for any partial month or quarter are appropriately pro rated.

-The incentive fee will have two parts.
-One part will be calculated and payable quarterly in arrears based on the Company's preincentive fee net investment income.
-Pre-incentive fee net investment income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that the Company receives from portfolio companies but excluding fees for providing managerial assistance) accrued during the calendar quarter, minus operating expenses for the quarter (including the base management fee, any expenses payable under the administration agreement, and any interest expense and dividends paid on any outstanding preferred stock, but excluding the incentive fee).
-Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature such as original issue discount, debt instruments with payment-in-kind interest, preferred stock with payment-in-kind dividends and zero coupon securities, accrued income that the Company has not yet received in cash.
-The Investment Adviser is not under any obligation to reimburse the Company for any part of the incentive fee it received that was based on accrued income that the Company never received as a result of a default by an entity on the obligation that resulted in the accrual of such income.
+The incentive fee has two parts.
+One part is calculated and payable quarterly in arrears based on our pre-incentive fee net investment income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that we receive from portfolio companies but excluding fees for providing managerial assistance) accrued during the calendar quarter, minus operating expenses for the quarter (including the base management fee, any expenses payable under the administration agreement, and any interest expense and dividends paid on any outstanding preferred stock, but excluding the incentive fee).
+Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature such as market discount, debt instruments with payment-in-kind interest, preferred stock with payment-in-kind dividends and zero coupon securities, accrued income that we have not yet received in cash.
+The Investment Adviser is not under any obligation to reimburse us for any part of the incentive fee it received that was based on accrued income that we never received as a result of a default by an entity on the obligation that resulted in the accrual of such income.

 Pre-incentive fee net investment income does not include any realized capital gains, realized capital losses or unrealized capital appreciation or depreciation.
-Pre-incentive fee net investment income, expressed as a rate of return on the value of the Company's net assets at the end of the immediately preceding calendar quarter, will be compared to a fixed "hurdle rate" of 2.00% per quarter (8.0% annualized).
+Pre-incentive fee net investment income, expressed as a rate of return on the value of our net assets at the end of the immediately preceding calendar quarter, is compared to a fixed "hurdle rate" of 2.00% per quarter.

-The Company will pay the Investment Adviser an incentive fee with respect to the Company's pre-incentive fee net investment income in each calendar quarter as follows:
+We pay the Investment Adviser an incentive fee with respect to our pre-incentive fee net investment income in each calendar quarter as follows: